Siddharth-gupta99/CS308-Project/README.md

   * Copy the scripts in the Raspberry Pi directory to the Pi and run them.

 2. **Web Portal**
-After cloning the repo, install all the requirements from the requirements.txt.
-After that to start the django server write:

-   `python manage.py runserver`

- Go to provided link after running above command.
- Then, you will land up on a portal.

-## Installation

 Instructions can be found on [https://github.com/Siddharth-gupta99/CS308-Project/blob/master/installation.md](https://github.com/Siddharth-gupta99/CS308-Project/blob/master/installation.md).

 ## Usage